 - Sunflower or peanut oil for deep-frying

-- 2. Use your hands to form oblong-shaped risotto balls the size of a large egg.
-(If needed, you can wet your hands to keep the rice from sticking to them.)
-Make a hole in the center of each ball with your finger and stuff a small cube of mozzarella into it.
+- 3. Use your hands to form oblong-shaped risotto balls the size of a large egg.
+(If the rice mixture is sticky, you can wet your hands to keep the rice from clinging.)
+Use your index finger to make a hole in the center of each ball and then stuff a small cube of mozzarella into it.
 Close the hole and squeeze the ball tightly between your hands to seal it.

 Hungry for more?
 Chow down on these:

-Risotto Balls Stuffed with Mozzarella Recipe © 2013 Katie Caldesi.
+Arancini (Risotto Balls Stuffed with Mozzarella) Recipe © 2013 Katie Caldesi.
 Photo © 2013 Lisa Linder.
 All rights reserved.